JonPSmith/MultiProgPackTool/README.md

 The U(pdate) command will replace all the `.dll`s/etc. files in the NuGet cache in the computer you are developing on.
 It uses the environment variables to get the default path to the NuGet cache (Windows/Linux/Mac).
 But if your system has a different path, then you should set this value.

+*NOTE: THis does NOT use the `NUGET_PACKAGES` enviroment value.
+If you have changes the default cache path, then you must set this setting.*

 ## 2. The `MultiProjPack` tool options

 ### Help: i.e. `-h | --help`